ooni/2023-05-richer-input/ARCHITECTURE.md

 The [analysis](pkg/analysis/) package contains common code for data analysis.

+The [dsl](pkg/dsl/) package contains an internal and external DSL used to implement richer input for some nettests.
+This package is alternative to (and likely better than) [mininettest](pkg/mininettest/).

 The [experiment](pkg/experiment/) package reimplements the IM nettests to use the "mini nettests" defined in [DESIGN.md](DESIGN.md).